Published on: 11 Sep , 2024

 Further reading: 3 Things You Must Know About Your Audience Before Building a Customer Education Program

-Automation can also help you deliver this content to customers who need it.
-In our podcast with Eric Mistry, he suggested mapping out your processes to identify bottlenecks and automate those processes.
-Eric recommends using a no-code automation tool like Zapier to build your automation system.
+Automation helps deliver content to customers who need it.
+In our podcast, Eric Mistry recommended mapping processes to find bottlenecks and using a no-code tool like Zapier to automate them.

 - Eric Mistry